 Livan Antonio (Havana 1976) is director of audiovisual works, screenwriter and director of radio and television programs.
 He graduated from the Facultad Arte de los Medios de Comunicación Audiovisual del Instituto Superior de Arte (School of Audiovisual Media Communication of the Higher Institute of Art).
 He is part of the National Union of Writers and Artistas of Cuba (UNEAC) and the Association Hermanos Sais (AHS), where he directed the audiovisual department in the City of Havana.
 He has completed various postgraduate courses, participated on the panel of conferences and has recently finished a master’s program.
 Presently, he is Vice Dean and professor in the Department of Media and Audiovisual Arts and professor of Theory and Documentary Technique.

-To purchase Katrin Hansing's film Freddy Ilanga: Che's Swahili Translator:
+Click to purchase Katrin Hansing's film Freddy Ilanga: Che's Swahili Translator

 Katrin Hansing is Professor of Anthropology at City University New York (CUNY).
 A native of South Africa, Katrin lived in Cuba for many years and continues to be actively engaged in cultural and academic exchanges with the island.
 ‘Freddy Ilanga: Che's Swahili Translator’ is her first documentary film.